ibm-cloud-docs/codeengine/deploy-job.md

 1. Navigate to your job page.
 For example:
    * From the [{{site.data.keyword.codeengineshort}} Projects page](https://cloud.ibm.com/codeengine/projects){: external}, click the name of your Project.
    * From the Jobs page, click the name of the job that you want to run.
-If you did noy create a job configuration, [create a job configuration](#create-job).
+If you did not create a job configuration, [create a job configuration](#create-job).
 2. From your Job page, click **Submit job**.
 3. From the Submit job pane, review and optionally change configuration values such as array indices, CPU, memory, number of job retries, and job time out.
 4. Click **Submit job** to run your job.
 The system displays the status of the instances of your job on the job details page.